TalanSoft/www-talansoft-com-wiki/Vlk/Entity/Character.md

     -   *NoPhysics*: Never load any physics data for the character.
     -   *PhysicsOnly*: Only load the physics data of the character, the character is never drawn on screen.
-    -   *PhysicsDynamicScaling*: Notify that the charater is going to be scaled dynamically while the level is running and that its mesh will be used as collision shape.
+    -   *PhysicsDynamicScaling*: Notify that the character is going to be scaled dynamically while the level is running and that its mesh will be used as collision shape.
 This is notably slower (20-30% slower) on mobile devices and thus is not the default.